GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts